Heart valve repair: Tricuspid valve repair

 Tricuspid valve repair is used to correct tricuspid regurgitation.
+Tricuspid regurgitation can be repaired via a minimally invasive procedure where a catheter mounted clip is used to cinch tricuspid valve leaflets together in a process known as the Transcatheter Edge to Edge Repair (TEER).

 History

 The first two percutaneous ultrasound-guided fetal balloon valvuloplasties, a type of in utero surgery for severe aortic valve obstruction, were reported in 1991.